 Account receivable liens are typically used when the judgment debtor has a business and is owed money by customers or third parties.
 The judgment creditor can place a lien on the accounts receivable, meaning that any funds owed to the judgment debtor by third parties must be paid directly to the creditor until the debt is satisfied.

 When a judgment debtor refuses or fails to pay a money judgment, the judgment creditor may have to take additional steps to enforce the court judgment.
-In such a case, the judgment creditor may consider enforcing the judgment against the judgment debtor's property.
+In such a case, the judgment creditor may consider enforcing the judgment against the judgment debtor’s property.
+Seizures can include non-exempt personal property, such as vehicles and business equipment, which can be sold at auction.

 A judgment creditor may choose to enforce a judgment by seizing and selling specific property of the judgment debtor.
 The judgment creditor may seek to seize any personal or real property belonging to the judgment debtor that is not exempt from seizure under state or federal law.
 The specific rules for property seizure and sale vary by state.

 If the judgment creditor successfully seizes the property, the next step is to sell it at a public auction.
 The proceeds of the sale are then used to satisfy the judgment.
 The judgment debtor still owes any remaining balance of the judgment after the sale.
+When the Judgment Debtor has fully satisfied the Judgment, the court must be notified that the debt has been paid.
+In addition, liens prevent a debtor from selling or refinancing property without first paying the debt.

 It is important to note that the judgment debtor may have the right to claim certain property exemptions under state law.
 These exemptions may protect certain types of property from seizure and sale.
 The specific exemption statutes vary by state.